ddev/ddev/docs/index.md

 ```
 brew tap drud/ddev && brew install ddev
 ```

+As a one-time initialization, run `mkcert -install`, which may require your sudo password.

 Later, to upgrade to a newer version of ddev, run:
 ```
 brew upgrade ddev
 ```

 ### Installation or Upgrade - Windows

 - A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new terminal or cmd window and start using ddev.
 - If you use [chocolatey](https://chocolatey.org/) (highly recommended), then you can just `choco install ddev` from an administrative-privileged shell.
 Upgrades are just `choco upgrade ddev`.
+- As a one-time initialization, run `mkcert -install`

 ### Installation/Upgrade Script - Linux and macOS